 Supplement: The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 By Aly | First published July 8, 2020 | Last modified November 13, 2022

 This article is a supplement to the article here.
 It was originally just for calculation of free sex hormone levels but I decided to add some other content to it as well.

 A researcher developed and published a “user-friendly” spreadsheet that can be used to calculate free and bioavailable levels of several steroid hormones (Mazer, 2009).
 This spreadsheet approach is analogous to how free hormone levels are calculated with actual conventional blood work.
 Total hormone levels and levels of plasma proteins like albumin and SHBG are taken as inputs by the spreadsheet, and free and bioavailable hormone levels are given as outputs.

 The spreadsheet is supplementary material for Mazer (2009) and is behind a paywall.
-Consequently, I’ve uploaded a copy of the original spreadsheet here (XLS) and have converted the spreadsheet to Google Sheets format here.
+Because of this, I’ve uploaded a copy of the original spreadsheet here (XLS) and have converted the spreadsheet to Google Sheets format here.
 Free hormone percentages weren’t calculated in the original spreadsheet, so for convenience I added automatic calculation of those percentages for estradiol, testosterone, and DHT to the Google Sheets version.
 In order to use the Google Sheets version of the spreadsheet yourself and provide your own inputs, you’ll need to make a copy of mine.

 If you’re curious how SHBG may be influencing your free estradiol percentage, you can use the spreadsheet to get an estimate.
 If you don’t have albumin, CBG, or cortisol values, you can use the default input values in the spreadsheet.
 If you don’t have other input values (e.g., estrone or SHBG), you can input representative values that are sensible for your scenario.
 It should be noted that calculated free hormone levels are only estimates and hence can be inaccurate.
 In any case, they are generally fairly close to the values that would be obtained with actual measurement.
 Use of default input values as opposed to real measured numbers may further contribute to inaccuracy.